 Second line: 1 syllable

 Use a pi-shaped cookie cutter to bake these sweets the night before, then have students help you decorate them.
 You can sell them as part of a fund-raiser or snack on them while you do some of the other Pi Day activities on this list.

 Turn pi into music!
 Start by experimenting with pi10k, which turns pi into music as you’ve never heard before.
 Then, create your own class symphony using pi to structure the composition.
 Assign each student or group of students a number from one through nine and have them come up with a musical sound associated with their number.
 Think claps, hums, whistles, knocks, beats on a drum or tambourine, or notes on a kazoo, recorder, triangle, or another available musical instrument.
 Write the first 20 digits of pi on the board and direct students to make their chosen sound when you point to their number.
 Zero can be a rest.
 Repeat the sequence several times until you get the hang of it and have a rhythmic tune to show for your effort!

 Print this puzzle on cardstock and let students color it in first if you choose.
-Then, cut the pieces apart and see if they can put them back together by remember the digits of pi in order.
+Then, cut the pieces apart and see if they can put them back together by remembering the digits of pi in order.